One Year World nomad experiment in South America

 Colombia

-Skip the mosquitos and the sunburns for a culture bath in this high-altitude capital, boasting in universities.
-Rent a public bike and ride the extensive network closed to cars each sunday mornings during ciclovia.
+Skip the mosquitos and sunburns for a cultural immersion in this high-altitude capital, home to countless universities.
+Rent a public bike and ride the streets closed to cars every Sunday during Ciclovía.
+Point of exit: a 3-hour night flight to Manaus, taking the TransMilenio from midtown Bogotá .

 Brazil